|

 Q: Can my Mac Pro drive the DepthQ® in stereoscopic 3D?

-A: We have not directly tested this, but have heard it works, providing you have an application that natively supports page-flip stereo (like PyMol, for instance).
-However, you must use an nVidia Quadro card that has a 3-pin stereo sync connector on the card.
-The choices of nVidia cards for the Mac are limited, but they are outlined here.
+For frame sequential single-flash to work, you will need to provide the sync signal.
+We have not directly tested this, but have heard it works - providing you have an application that natively supports page-flip stereo (like PyMol, for instance).
+However, you must use an NVIDIA® Quadro card that has a 3-pin stereo sync connector on the card.
+The choices of NVIDIA cards for the Mac are limited, but they are outlined here.

 Please drop us a line with your experience in this matter, as Mac-compatible quadros with DIN connectors are relatively young.